By Steve & Tamami Laser

 The gas engine (non-PHEV) Eclipse Cross (above) features a carryover 1.5-liter turbocharged MIVEC 4-cylinder engine teamed with a continuously variable transmission (CVT) and 8-speed sports mode.

 The automaker says that pre-orders have begun in Japan for Eclipse Cross gas engine and PHEV models, with deliveries expected to begin for Japanese customers later this year.
-The North American market is expected to introduce the gas models in the first quarter of 2021 (for the 2022 model year), while Mitsubishi says “there are no plans at this time to add the PHEV model for that market.”
+The North American market is expected to introduce the gas models in the first quarter of 2021 (for the 2022 model year).

 Note: Vehicle features and specifications for future Japanese market models are subject to change without notice.